oVirt/terraform-provider-ovirt/website/docs/r/vm.html.markdown

 * `disk_id` - (Required) The ID of attached disk.
 Changing this creates a new disk attachment.
 * `active` - (Optional) The flag to indicate whether the disk is active.
 Default is `true`.
 Changing this updates the attachment's active.
-* `bootable` - (Optional) The flag to indicate whether the disk is bootable.
-Default is `false`.
-Changing this updates the attachment's bootable.
 * `interface` - (Required) The interface of the attachment.
 Valid values are `ide`, `sata`, `spapr_vscsi`, `virtio` and `virtio_scsi`.
 Changing this creates a new attachment.
 * `pass_discard` - (Optional) The flag to indicate whether the VM passes discard commands to the storage.
 Changing this creates a new attachment.
 * `read_only` - (Optional) The flag to indicate whether the disk is connected to the VM as read only.
 Default is `false`.
 Changing this creates a new attachment.